JerryI/wolfram-js-frontend/container/README.md

 - An external working directory `~wljs` will be mounted inside the container default wljs notebooks directory.
 - The container allows specifying the `PUID` and `PGID` environment variables to set the user id and group id of the user accessing the `/workspace` directory.
 Both default to 1000.
-- A volume or bind mount can be used at `/Licensing` inside the container to persist licensing information.
+- A volume or bind mount can be used at `~/wljs/Licensing` inside the container to persist licensing information and `~/wljs/` as a user's default directory.
-- The WLJS server is started on the following ports: http 4000 (Main http port); ws 4001 (Websocket port); ws2 4002 (Alternate websocket port); docs 4003 (Documentation).
-- To first activate the container you can either start it in interactive mode like shown in the [Getting Started](#Getting-Started) section or use environment variables.
-Use `WOLFRAMID_USERNAME` for the email belonging to the Wolfram Account and `WOLFRAMID_PASSWORD` for the corresponding password.
-The environment variables only have to be passed on first use.

 ## NGINX Proxy
 The container also includes a nginx proxy running by default.
-This aggreggates the http and websockets ports into one port at 3000.
-It also makes it possible to further reverse proxy the application and add TLS encryption as normally the ports and protocols (ws/wss) are hardcoded into the app.
-To achieve this, nginx rewrites certain parts of the html and javascript during transit.
+This aggreggates the http and websockets ports into one port at 3000 (inside the container).
+It also makes it possible to further reverse proxy the application and add TLS encryption

-> **Warning** This is pretty instable and can break at any slight change upstream.
-The docs also do not work this way.

-To use simply expose port 3000 and access the app over there.

 ### TLS proxy config